alextgould/alextgould.github.io/_posts/2025-04-12-lolmonitor.md

 2. The **internal** folder uses a series of subfolders to achieve "separation of concerns", where we have different packages for each purpose and/or dependency, which are then brought together by a higher level package.
 This is a common design feature in Go projects, and while the Go community have established [quite a few](https://medium.com/@smart_byte_labs/organize-like-a-pro-a-simple-guide-to-go-project-folder-structures-e85e9c1769c2) different "best practice" structures, these differ mainly in how they choose to structure their internal folder.
 Such project structures can make it easier to find and update specific sections of the code base and let you more easily "plug and play" different components (e.g. swap one database for another).

-    While it was probably overkill for such a small project, I refactored the code to have four separate packages in the internal folder:
+    While it was probably overkill for such a small project, I refactored the code to have several separate smaller packages in the internal folder:
       * **application** - runs the main loop, monitoring for windows using the windows package from the *pkg* folder and applying the domain "logic" of when to close the lobby (in bigger projects a separate *domain* folder might also be split out for this logic)
       * **startup** - deals with the windows registry; this sits in the *infrastructure* folder, which typically contains packages that relate to technology-specific tools that the application uses, such as databases, file systems, operating system or external APIs
       * **notifications** - handles the windows toast notifications; this sits in the *interfaces* folder, which typically contains packages that allows users (or systems) to interact with the application
-      * **config** - creates and loads the config.json file; this could also have been placed within the *infrastructure* folder, but it's also commonly split out
+      * **config** - creates and loads the config.json file; this could also have been placed within the *infrastructure* folder, but it's also commonly split out.
+	  * **utils** - contains general purpose functions used by multiple other packages; this could alternatively live within the *pkg* folder for use in other modules.

     In Python, it's common to have more code within a single .py file and/or place all the source code into a single /src folder.
 The Go style feels more verbose, particularly for a small module like this one, but I can already feel the benefits of being able to feel confident in the various areas within the codebase.
 The Go style feels much more scalable and robust.

 3. For almost every .go file there is a corresponding **_test.go** file.
 In contrast to Python, where error handling and unit tests are "best practice" but are often more of an afterthought, in Go these aspects are first-class citizens.
 Almost every function will return an error value to be handled by the function that calls it.
 The code, which has been segmented into distinct packages, will be tested in isolation, so that when a package is used by a higher level package, you can be fairly confident it will all work.
-There's a built in testing package with conventions such as having corresponding _test.go files which contain a series of functions that start with Test and can be run (at least in vscode) with a button click, in isolation or as a batch.
+There's a built in testing package with conventions such as having corresponding _test.go files which contain a series of functions that start with "Test" and can be run (at least in vscode) with a button click, in isolation or as a batch.

     In the case of the *windows* package, creating the test files actually involved a decent amount of refactoring in itself.
 Initially, my test files required me to manually open and close windows, which was a slow process and would have been a pain when testing time of day exclusion periods.
 In order to test this properly, I had to adjust the code to use an *Interface*, which could be set to use either a real process retriever (which looked for actual processes running in the Windows operating system) or a Mock[^1] process retriever (which simulated processes being opened and closed).
 Similarly, functions that use the current time in production can be written to use a parameterised time value, which is set to the current time in production but can be artificially set in the test environment.

 	While this took some additional time, both in getting used to the way testing works and to actually implement tests, I can see how this approach can lead to much greater confidence in your code.
 I found it useful to have Copilot create some sensible tests, which I could then adjust as needed.
 Creating the tests is often relatively straightforward but can be a little tedious, so it's nice to outsource it and have it done immediately.
 It's also good to have multiple eyes involved, as sometimes Copilot would create tests that I wouldn't have and vice versa.
-I think with more experience, it would also take less time as you would know to use interfaces and parameterised values in advance, making it much easier to write the tests.
+I think with more experience, it would also take less time as you would know to use interfaces and parameterised values in advance, meaning there would be less refactoring involved and tests would be easier to create.

 With our project well structured, we can now look at some of the individual Go files that make the magic happen.

 ## Let's Go Go Go!

-### WMI...
-Whale-sized Marshmallow Initiative?
+### WMI... the Whale-sized Marshmallow Initiative?

 To monitor for windows opening and closing, we can use the Windows Management Instrumentation (WMI) infrastructure.
 This is essentially a table which we can query using Windows Query Language (WQL), which is effectively SQL.